itsmesanjana/git-github/README.md

 # git-github
-Learing in depth about git and github...
+Learing in depth about git and github...\n Author:Sanjana Kanaki
-Author:Sanjana Kanaki